shingosakamoto/botinaday/qna/1_qna.md

     ![Top navigation](./resources/mykbservice.png)

-1. Step 1.
-Create a QnA service in Microsoft Azure.
+1. **Step 1.** Create a QnA service in Microsoft Azure.
 Click the **Craeate a QnA service** button.
 Then follow the instruction for creating QnA Maker resources. website: <https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure>.

     ![Step1](./resources/mykbservice-step1.png)

-1. Step 2.
-Connect your QnA service to your Knowledge Base.
+1. **Step 2.** Click **Refresh** button and connect your QnA service to your Knowledge Base.
 Fill out the form by using your information that you've created in Step 1.

     - **Microsoft Azure Directory ID**: